khoodehui/tp/docs/UserGuide.md

 Example: `stop 2`

-Result: Stops the timer for the second project or task in the display list.
+Result: Stops the timer for the second project or task in the displayed list.

 #### Active Timers Panel